 • Isometric squat.
 While holding a weight, go into your usual squat and hold it for a few seconds at the lowest point.
 Repeat 10 times.
 Try this with other squat variants to activate different muscle groups.

 • Plank.
 Hold a plank for as long as you can.
 Make sure to keep your spine neutral.
 To properly activate your core, do not arch or curve too far.
-Yes, core muscles are important to running.
+Yes, core muscles are important for running.
 They help maintain your chest cavity, allowing you to breathe easier.
 They also give your legs a base to push against and propel you forward.
 Not to mention, a strong core is crucial to good running posture and efficiently coordinating movements between your arms and legs.

 • Isometric lunge.
 Go into a lunge and hold it for 5 seconds at the lowest point.
 Repeat 10 times per leg.